yyforyongyu/bolts/ext-dynamic-commitments.md

     - MUST send an `error` and fail the channel
   - MUST forget its last sent `chan_param_propose` parameters.
   - if the `update_rejections` is a zero value
-    - SHOULD NOT re-attempt another dynamic commitment negotation for the remaining lifecycle of the connection
+    - SHOULD NOT re-attempt another dynamic commitment negotiation for the remaining lifecycle of the connection
   - if the `update_rejections` is a non-zero value:
     - MAY re-attempt another dynamic commitment negotiation